mrdoob/three.js/threejs/lessons/threejs-cameras.md

   <div><div data-diagram="shapeFrustum"></div><div>frustum</div></div>
 </div>

-I only point that out because I didn't know if for years.
+I only point that out because I didn't know it for years.
 Some book or page would mention *frustum* and my eyes would glaze over.
 Understanding it's the name of a type of solid shape made those descriptions suddenly make more sense &#128517;